Chevrotain/chevrotain/packages/chevrotain/docs/changes/BREAKING_CHANGES.md

 ## 6.0.0

--   Due to the introduction of a new ["grammar recording"](../guide/internals.md#grammar-recording), certain semantics action will now need to be wrapped in the new [ACTION](https://sap.github.io/chevrotain/documentation/6_0_0/classes/baseparser.html#action) Parsing
+-   Due to re-implementation of the grammar analysis via ["grammar recording"](../guide/internals.md#grammar-recording), certain semantics action will now need to be wrapped in the new [ACTION](https://sap.github.io/chevrotain/documentation/6_0_0/classes/baseparser.html#action) Parsing
     DSL method.
 This will not affect Parsers that output a CST and only affect some of the Parsers which employ embedded semantic actions.
     The Missing `ACTION` wrappers will be automatically detected and throw a descriptive error message to ease migration.